lasigeBioTM/MER/README.md

 MER is a Named-Entity Recognition tool which given any lexicon and any input text returns the list of terms recognized in the text, including their exact location (annotations).

-MER is better described in [link to proceedings paper].
+More information about MER can be found in https://www.researchgate.net/publication/316545534_MER_a_Minimal_Named-Entity_Recognition_Tagger_and_Annotation_Server

 ## Dependencies